AlphaDelta/Secure-Desktop/README.md

 Run `SecureDesktop.exe` with the file and arguments.

-Example: `SecureDesctop.exe "C:\Users\Admin\Documents\file with spaces.exe" -some -executable -parameters`
+Example: `SecureDesktop.exe "C:\Users\Admin\Documents\file with spaces.exe" -some -executable -parameters`

 ## Limitations and faults